eudoxia0/eudoxia0.github.io/article/_posts/2023-05-30-language-pragmatics.md

 In C and C++ there are many build systems and package managers, but none is the obvious [focal point][fp] in the way [cargo][cargo] is for Rust.
 So people vendor their dependencies, sometimes downloading them by hand.
-Smaller libraries are often made [header-only][header], this is advetised as a feature because they require less build system overhead to integrate into your projects.
+Smaller libraries are often made [header-only][header], this is advertised as a feature because they require less build system overhead to integrate into your projects.
 This discourages dependencies, which is basically the same as discouraging the division of labour, with obvious costs.